valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 If the execution was aborted successfully, it is promised that the unblock handler will not be called.
 That said, it is possible that the abort operation will successes but the operation will still continue.
 This can happened if, for example, a module implements some blocking command and does not respect the disconnect callback.
-For pure Redis commands this can not happened.
+For pure Valkey commands this can not happened.

 <span id="RedisModule_CallReplyStringPtr"></span>